syeducation/Project_Template/README.md

-This is a tenmplate directoryu structure to use as a starting point for projects.
+This is a template directory structure to use as a starting point for projects.

 It consists of the minimum set of folders and files for any project.
 Specific projects will likely require additional folders and files.